+ ALNWICK II 1996

 Kevin Atherton and I were commissioned to produce a site-specific artwork for Visual Arts '96 in the beautiful northern town of Alnwick, known as the Windsor of the North.
-Our response Alnwick II was a fully immersive real-time digital environment inside which architectural and cultural aspects of the town are deconstructed and remapped to generate a new narrative space, presented as a live performance in Alnwick Playhouse and filmed by local TV news.
+Our response, Alnwick II was a fully immersive real-time digital environment inside which architectural and cultural aspects of the town are deconstructed and reconstructed to generate a new narrative space, presented as a live performance in Alnwick Playhouse and filmed by local TV news.

-Using the famous and historic market square as a focal point.
-The narrative plot for the work was based on our experience while on location in the town.
-The experience takes the form of a tour around the town with refreshment breaks encouraged along the way.
-Visitors toured the environment navigating real and imagined, past and future sites in the town, which all co-exist in the digital space. (typical of the VR environments of its time, the world is described in very low res and is crudely rendered in an attempt to keep the frame rate up).
+Using the famous historic market square as a focal point, the narrative plot for the work was based on our experience while on location in the town.
+Visitors are taken on a tour of real and imagined, historical and future sites in the town, which all co-exist in the digital space.
+On the tour we stop for a number of cups of tea.

-• Visitors are able to make themselves at home in a domestic living room, with a clock that always tells the right time.
-Two cups of tea can be had here.
+• Visitors are taken through a domestic living room, (with a clock that always tells the right time).
+Two cups of tea are drunk here before moving on.

-• They can visit the Bookmakers, only to find themselves suddenly on the stage of Alnwick Playhouse where they receive a favourable reception and collect 2 cups of tea as part of a performance art piece.
-A chorus of boos ring out as we exit from the stage.
+• A visit to the Bookmakers brings a surprise as we find ourselves on the stage of Alnwick Playhouse where we receive a rapturous welcome from the audience.
+We drink 2 cups of tea as part of a performance art piece.
+A chorus of boos ring out as we then exit from the stage.

-• Explore a secret alley in the Market Hall which unexpectedly leads to the proposed edge of town Supermarket - a major talking point at the time, two cups of tea can be drunk here while discussing the impact of the supermarkeyt on local trade.
+• A tour of the Market Hall unexpectedly leadsus to the proposed edge of town Supermarket - a major talking point at the time, two cups of tea can be drunk here while discussing the impact of the supermarkeyt on local trade.

-• Enter the Gift Shop and you are suddenly in Alnwick Castle confronted by the infamous ghost – it is protecting two cups of tea.
+• Entering the Gift Shop places us inside Alnwick Castle confronted by the infamous ghost which is protecting two cups of tea.